quozd/awesome-dotnet/README.md

 * [FluentValidation](https://github.com/JeremySkinner/FluentValidation) - A small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
 * [Humanizer](https://github.com/Humanizr/Humanizer) - Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities
 * [LINQPad](http://www.linqpad.net) - a C#/VB/F# scratchpad that instantly executes any expression, statement block or program with rich output formatting and a wealth of features.
 Also lets you interactively query databases in LINQ. [$]
-* [Polly](https://github.com/App-vNext/Polly) - Express transient exception handling policies such as Retry, Retry Forever, Wait andRetry or Circuit Breaker in a fluent manner. (.NET 3.5 / 4.0 / 4.5 / PCL / Xamarin)
+* [Polly](https://github.com/App-vNext/Polly) - Express transient-exception-handling and resilience policies such as Retry, Wait-and-Retry, Circuit Breaker, and Bulkhead Isolation in a fluent manner.
+Fully thread-safe and full async support.
+(4.0 / 4.5 / .Net Core / .Net Standard / Xamarin).
 * [Rant](https://github.com/TheBerkin/Rant) - The Rant Procedural Text Generation DSL http://berkin.me/rant/
 * [ScriptCS](https://github.com/scriptcs/scriptcs) - Write C# apps with a text editor, nuget and the power of Roslyn!
 * [Shielded](https://github.com/jbakic/Shielded) - Software Transactional Memory (STM) implementation for .NET